The University of Texas at Austin- What Starts Here Changes the World

 LDAP is the standard for Internet directories and provides applications with a consistent view and access method.
 Standard LDAP schemas have been used where possible.
 This directory is fully compliant with the EduPerson v1.0 schema released by the Educause/Internet2 EduPerson Task Force.
 This EduPerson schema is designed to facilitate collaborative efforts across institutions of higher learning.

 There are a variety of methods to access the Directory.
 The most common is through our Web gateway.
-However, the Directory is also available via Finger and through the use of the Lightweight Directory Access Protocol (LDAP).
+However, the Directory is also available through the use of the Lightweight Directory Access Protocol (LDAP).

 • server: directory.utexas.edu